ndom91/briefkasten-scrape/README.md

 `--network` is the network the `briefkasten` docker compose is using.
 Probably no need to change.

 You need to edit `/PATH/TO/YOUR/ENVFILE` above pointing to your `ENVFILE`

+If you want to run your cronjon on another period, you can check the respective codes in https://crontab.guru

 ## 🏗 Contributing